 Conclusion: Can You Afford Not to Monitor?

-Let us bring this back to the numbers one more time.
+Let us bring this back to what manual testing really costs you.

-Those savings are real, and theyâre conservative.
-We used middle-of-the-road labor rates, assumed efficient manual testing practices, and didnât include the value of catastrophic loss prevention, which is where IoT monitoring delivers its most dramatic returns.
+Those returns are real, and theyâre conservative.
+We assumed efficient manual testing practices and didnât even count the value of catastrophic loss prevention, which is where IoT monitoring delivers its most dramatic returns.

-The question for any fish farm monitoring system cost analysis isnât really âcan I afford IoT monitoring?â A basic system with a controller and single DO sensor is an affordable entry point.
+The question for any fish farm monitoring decision isnât really âcan I afford IoT monitoring?â A basic system with a controller and single DO sensor is a practical entry point.
 The real question is: âcan I afford to not know whatâs happening in my ponds at 3 AM?â

-Based on the numbers, we think the answer is pretty clear.
+Based on everything above, we think the answer is pretty clear.
 But donât take our word for it.
 Start with a Genesis Lite and a single dissolved oxygen sensor.
 Run it for one cycle.
 Let the data convince you.

 It always does.